Language

 3

-The fourth variable is calculated automatically in real time and displayed with a green "Result" badge.
+The fourth variable is calculated in real time and shown with a green Result badge, alongside the rearranged formula that was used.

 Solve for Any Variable